Leah’s Story

 CLINICIAN COMMENT

-While bunion surgery does not require fusion to make it stiff, if the joint is damaged the surgeon is faced with trying to stop movement surgically where conservative treatment fails.
+While bunion surgery does not require fusion to make it stiff, if the joint is damaged, the surgeon is faced with trying to stop movement surgically, where conservative treatment fails.
 The use of splinting, stiff-soled shoes can help.
 A female patient who is passionate about shoes with heels must be aware that once a joint is fixed, the height of a shoe is determined by the position of the toe afterwards.
-This position is usually elevated by 5-10 degrees so the toe is deliberately placed slightly off the ground.
-Leah was provided with a similar device to Tom in order to allow her to mobilise early after surgery.
+This position is usually elevated by 5-10 degrees, so the toe is deliberately placed slightly off the ground.
+Leah was provided with a device similar to Tom’s in order to allow her to mobilise early after surgery.
 Leah’s surgery was performed under local anaesthetic.
-This is where she remained awake but as with a dental procedure, her feet were numbed first.
+This is where she remained awake, but as with a dental procedure, her feet were numbed first.

 Theatre & surgery under local anaesthetic